liam-stevenson/LogCannon/README.md

 Ever wanted to replay logs to test certain in an ingestion pipeline or to load test a pipeline/SIEM?
 LogCannon allows you to get BOTSv1 data (https://github.com/splunk/botsv1), clean it and replay it with current time stamps at a pace that you want.

+Disclaimer: I am a bad Python developer, so review code at your own peril!

 ## Supported Logs

 * iis (use snipSize of 19)